-- You should work through the booklet until you are asked to stop, referring to your reading booklet when you need to.
-When a question includes a page reference, you should refer to the text on that page to help you with your answer. - You have 1 hour to read the texts in the reading booklet and answer the questions in this booklet. - You should try to answer all of the questions.
+- You should try to answer all of the questions.
 If you can't answer a question, move on and return to it later.
-Remember that you should keep referring back to your reading booklet. - Pay particular attention to any instructions within test questions. - To make sure your answers can be marked, don't write in the grey areas, on the barcode or on the lines at the top and bottom of the edge of the page and don't crumple your answer booklet. - If you want to change your answer, put a line through the response you don't want the marker to read. - Remember to check your work carefully. - If you have any questions during the test, you should put your hand up and wait for someone to come over to you.
+Remember that you should keep referring back to your reading booklet. - You have 1 hour, plus your additional time allowance, to complete the test. - Pay particular attention to any instructions within test questions. - If you want to change your answer, put a line through the response you don't want the marker to read. - Remember to check your work carefully. - If you have any questions during the test, you should put your hand up and wait for someone to come over to you.
 Remember, I can't help you answer any of the test questions or read any of the words to you. - You must not talk to each other. - Are there any questions you want to ask me now? - I will tell you when you have 5 minutes left.
 I will tell you when the test is over and to stop writing. - You may now start the test.